-The RRs estimated by the review of Chen & Hoek (2020) meta-analysis for effects of $PM{10}$ exposure were 1.06 (95% CI: 1.01-1.10) for IHD, 1.12 (95% CI: 1.06-1.19) for respiratory and 1.08 (95% CI: 1.04-1.13) for lung cancer mortality, all per 10 μg/m.
+The RRs estimated by the review of Chen & Hoek (2020) meta-analysis for effects of PM ${10}$ exposure were 1.06 (95% CI: 1.01-1.10) for IHD, 1.12 (95% CI: 1.06-1.19) for respiratory and 1.08 (95% CI: 1.04-1.13) for lung cancer mortality, all per 10 $\mu$ g/m $^3$ .
 The certainty of the evidence was considered high for respiratory mortality and lung cancer mortality and moderate for IHD mortality, according to GRADE.
 For the remaining causes of mortality considered (circulatory, COPD and stroke mortality), the estimates of RR exceeded 1 but with 95% CIs that included 1.
-Most of the studies addressing cause-specific mortality.
-For the few studies based on different populations, $PM{10}$ exposure levels were higher than in those used to derive the starting point for AQG level.
+Most of the studies addressing cause-specific mortality were based on the same populations as the studies of all non-accidental mortality.
+For the few studies based on different populations, PM ${10}$ exposure levels were higher than in those used to derive the starting point for AQG level.
 Therefore, there is no evidence from cause-specific mortality studies supporting a decrease of the AQG level below that suggested by all non-accidental cause mortality studies.